ChrisKeefe/ChrisKeefe.github.io/_drafts/2022-06-10-balsfjord-to-dividalen.md

 ## Leaving town

 Norwegians are hothouse flowers.
-Or so you might think if you saw contemporary architecture in Norway, outside of its often very rugged context.
+Or so you might think, if you saw contemporary Norwegian architecture outside of its often very rugged context.

 ![Apartment buildings like heavily-windowed mustard layer-cakes from the 1980s]({{ site.image-dir }}/{{ page.slug }}/apartments.jpg)